 Foucher

-Founded in 1819 on 126 rue du Bac, Louis-Aubin Foucher made this chocolate shop famous in the second half of the 19th century - notably for introducing international delivery from 1887.
+Founded in 1819 on 126 rue du Bac (now the Nespresso shop), Louis-Aubin Foucher made his chocolate shop famous in the second half of the 19th century - notably for introducing international delivery from 1887.

 Foucher was also the first French chocolate shop to open in Japan.
 As of 1902, delivery in Paris was popular with his chocolate-laden tri-cyles: imagine receiving a chocolate box from a Frenchie on a bicycle like the Onion Johnnies of Roscoff.

-Pop in for their hot chocolate (chocolat chaud), either to sit in at the small salon or take away.
+Pop in for their homemade hot chocolate (chocolat chaud), either to sit in or take away.
+Enjoy sitting in their quiet tea salon at the back of the shop.
+As it's next to the laboratory, you risk smelling the fragrances of pralines and caramel being prepared!
 Try the sesame praline chocolates, mendiants, candied chestnuts (marron glacés) steeped in Madagascan vanilla, or chocolate-covered cherries which have been macerated for months in liqueur.

 Chocolat Foucher, 134 rue du Bac, 75007 Paris